justinarat/Teamify/README.md

 ## How to run the tests

-First, start up the flask server if it's not running:
+First, in a separate terminal start up the flask server if it's not running:
 `flask run`

 To run all tests: